 2.7.14 In the event that the SVAA is unable to complete an Initial VAR, the SVAA shall provide estimated data, by BM Unit, to the Settlement Administration Agent without fail for every occasion that an Initial VAR is required by the Funds Administration Agent Calendar.
 To estimate the data, the SVAA shall estimate in energy terms, by BM Unit, the total value of the Supplier Deemed Take in each half hour, between Suppliers in the same proportion as occurred in the last Initial VAR for a Settlement Day for which the same day type was input into the DPP run.

+2.7.15 When a Demand Disconnection has occurred as part of a Demand Control Event, the SVAA will receive and process adjusted aggregated energy volumes for the affected settlement date(s) as part of a timetabled Reconciliation Run.

 2.8 Provision of Output